 The unique geology and microclimate of this location provide a home for a number of rare plants.
 The soils on the ridge are heavily laced with the mineral serpentine.
 Soils derived from this mineral are toxic to most plants, but a number of species have evolved mechanisms to survive on serpentine.
 As a result, where serpentine soils are found, there are usually isolated populations of rare plants.
 The most extreme example of this phenomenon is the Tiburon Mariposa Lily, which is found on the upper slopes of Ring Mountain, and nowhere else on earth.

 There are several access points to the trails on this preserve, but the best approach is to start at the trailhead on Paradise Drive and follow the Phyllis Ellman Loop Trail to the top.
 During spring, the wildflowers along the way can be breathtaking, as are the views of San Francisco and the entire Bay Area at your feet.

-South access: From Hwy 101 in Mill Valley, take the Tiburon Blvd/E Blithedale Ave exit east on Tiburon Blvd and turn left at Reed Ranch Rd.
+South access: from Hwy 101 in Mill Valley, take exit 447 for East Blithedale Ave.
+Go east on Tiburon Blvd and turn left at Reed Ranch Rd.
 MCOSD gate is at the end.

 Visit walkbikemarin.org, transitandtrails.org, 511.org, or dial 511 to find out about alternative transportation and public transit options from your location.

 Famous for flowers, but also one of the best places around to see butterflies.
 Look and listen for Rock Wrens – this is one of the few places in Marin where they can be seen all year.